near/NEPs/specs/Standards/Tokens/FungibleTokenMetadata.md

 While all of these could be included in the JSON document returned by `reference`, it may be convenient for apps that reference FT contracts to have access to some of this information directly on-chain, so they have something to show to users while off-chain data is fetched.
 The on-chain fields permitted by this standard are:

-- `decimals` is used aid in the frontend showing the proper significant digits of a token.
+- `decimals`: used aid in the frontend showing the proper significant digits of a token.
 This concept is explained well in this [OpenZeppelin post](https://docs.openzeppelin.com/contracts/3.x/erc20#a-note-on-decimals).
 - `icon`: a small image associated with this token.
 Should be usable as the `src` attribute in an `img` tag on a web page, by using a [data URL](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URIs).
 Recommendation: use [optimized SVG](https://codepen.io/tigt/post/optimizing-svgs-in-data-uris), which can result in high-resolution images with only 100s of bytes of [storage cost](https://docs.near.org/docs/concepts/storage-staking).
 Note that these storage costs are incurred to the token owner/deployer, but that querying these icons is a very cheap & cachable read operation for all consumers of the contract and the RPC nodes that serve the data.
 We recommend creating icons that will work well with both light-mode and dark-mode websites by either using middle-tone color schemes, or by [embedding `media` queries in the SVG](https://timkadlec.com/2013/04/media-queries-within-svg/).
 - `name`: the human-readable name of the token.
-- `reference_hash` is the sha256 hash of the JSON file contained in the `reference` field.
+- `reference_hash`: the sha256 hash of the JSON file contained in the `reference` field.
 This is to guard against off-chain tampering.
-- `reference` is a link to a valid JSON file containing various keys offering supplementary details on the token.
+- `reference`: a link to a valid JSON file containing various keys offering supplementary details on the token.
 (For example: "/ipfs/QmdmQXB2mzChmMeKY47C43LxUdg1NDJ5MWcKMKxDu7RgQm", "https://example.com/token.json", etc.)
 - `spec`: a string.
 Should be `ft-1.0.0` to indicate that a Fungible Token contract adheres to the current versions of this Metadata and the [Fungible Token Core](./FungibleTokenCore.md) specs.
 This will allow consumers of the Fungible Token to know if they support the features of a given contract.
 - `symbol`: the abbreviation, like wETH or AMPL.